 A minimum 3.0 grade point average on a 4.0 scale is required.
 Keep in mind that this is a minimal requirement - currently those being admitted have a significantly higher average GPA than this score.
-The general education/prerequisite GPA is the most important of three factors considered for admission, thus the higher the general education/prerequisite GPA score the better your chances for admission.
+The general education GPA is the most important of three factors considered for admission, thus the higher the general education GPA score the better your chances for admission.
 Please see the "Program Statistics" link on the PTA program website for additional details.

-How is the general education / prerequisite GPA determined for program admission and what if some of the prerequisite courses have been retaken, earning higher grades?
+How is the general education GPA determined for program admission and what if some of those courses have been retaken, earning higher grades?

-The general education/prerequisite GPA considers only the grades achieved in each of the general education/prerequisite courses.
-The PTA Program no longer uses a cumulative GPA.
-During the application process the highest grade achieved in each general education/prerequisite class (regardless of the order in which those classes are taken) is used to determine the application GPA points awarded.
+The general education GPA considers only the grades achieved in each of the general education courses.
+During the application process the highest grade achieved in each general education course (regardless of the order in which those courses are taken) is used to determine the application GPA points awarded.
 See the currently posted PTA Program Application to review this process.
 Remember - this process only considers the grades achieved in nine (9) courses.
 This includes the following: ENG 101 (ENG 102 may be substituted), Humanities elective, SPH 106, MTH 100, BIO 201, BIO 202, PSY 200, PSY 210, and HIT 110.
-It does not include orientation, BIO 103, PTA 120 or MSG 104/204 grades).
-A general education/prerequisite GPA (and thus the points awarded) can be improved by retaking any prerequisite course in which you achieved less than an "A".
-Every general education/prerequisite class in which you score an "A" puts you that much closer to a 4.0 general education/prerequisite GPA and thus the highest possible score in this category.
-The general education/prerequisite GPA is the most important score in the program admission process.
+It does not include orientation, BIO 103 or PTA 120 grades).
+A general education GPA (and thus the points awarded) can be improved by retaking any general education course in which you achieved less than an "A".
+Every general education course in which you score an "A" puts you that much closer to a 4.0 general education GPA and thus the highest possible score in this category.
+The general education GPA is the most important score in the program admission process.